hand holding phone

 • A new spam text out in the community is a mobile alert stating "Your VISA Card is Locked".
 Mobile users are asked to call a toll free number that alerts them their card is temporarily locked.
 The recording then prompts the mobile user to enter their 16 digit card number.

-• Wanigas Credit Union a division of Financial Plus will never call, text or email you to request your personal sensitive information, such as your Social Security number, your credit/debit card number(s), or your digital banking username and password.
+• Financial Plus Credit Union will never call, text or email you to request your personal sensitive information, such as your Social Security number, your credit/debit card number(s), or your digital banking username and password.

 • Financial Plus has been notified by members receiving text messages regarding an attempt to obtain digital and online banking information.
 While these fraudsters have not been successful in their attempts, we want to make members aware of these attempts so they can avoid becoming a victim.